Om Tat Sat: Om

 Om is a symbolic representation of the impersonal aspect of God, the Supreme One.
 It refers to the formless Brahman and is the primordial sound that pervades creation.

 Tat

-This word means everything belongs to God, and by keeping that in mind, the people seeking liberation selflessly do the yajna, tapas & dana without desire of any fruits of the actions.
+This word means everything belongs to God, and by keeping that in mind, the people seeking liberation selflessly do the yajna, tapas and dana without desire of any fruits of the actions.

 Sat

-This word represents all the actions & duties which are performed with truthfulness and related to the eternal truth.
-It is also said the everything present in yajna, tapas & dana are considered as "Sat", as well as actions meant solely for the satisfaction of the Supreme.
+This word represents all the actions and duties which are performed with truthfulness and related to the eternal truth.
+It is also said the everything present in yajna, tapas and dana are considered as "Sat", as well as actions meant solely for the satisfaction of the Supreme.